deltachat-bot/bot-pages/quickstart.md

         print("ac_incoming_message", message.text)
 ```

-Here we don't need to mark the chat as notified, `ac_incoming_message` does
+Here we don't need to mark the messages as notified, `ac_incoming_message` does
 that for us.

 **Tip:** You can find a full list of available hooks in